Tencent/Hippy/docs/en-us/hippy-react/modules.md

 You can listen to the fallback of the Android entity key, and perform operations or intercept the fallback of the entity key before exiting. `hippy-react-web` No.

->Note: This method requires the native to intercept the event of the entity's return button.
+> Note: This method requires the native to intercept the event of the entity's return button.
 Please refer to [the onBackPressed method of android-demo](//github.com/Tencent/Hippy/blob/master/examples/android-demo/example/src/main/java/com/tencent/mtt/hippy/example/MyActivity.java)

-## Method
+## Methods

 ### BackAndroid.addListener

 `(handler: () => boolean) => { remove: Function }` Listen to the Android entity key fallback event, and execute the handler callback function when triggered.
 Intercept the native's fallback operation when the callback function returns true.
 The fallback will not be intercepted when the callback function returns false.
 This function returns an object containing a `remove()` method.
 You can remove the listener by calling the `remove()` method, same as `BackAndroid.removeListener`.

-> Callback Function: The callback function triggered when the entity key is falled back
+> Callback Function: The callback function called when the entity key is falled back

 ### BackAndroid.exitApp